sodium410/web/basics.md

 samesite: none: allows cross-site but only over https, Lax: allows cross-site get only.
 Strict: no cross-site allowed – meaning cookie won't be sent in cross site requests.
 On modern browsers default is Lax

-## CSRF:
+## CSRF:  action+authentication session
 attack within logged in users session, eg: bank trasfer url sendto=soda&amount=1000, if sending this to victim works.
 Check for csrf tokens – unique tokens per page request !
 csrf cookies are common to be referenced in js, as it prevents client-side scripts from reading the cookie hence no http-only attribute necessary.
 Same-site=lax/strict prevents csrf – because cookie won't be sent in strict, in lax only get requests supported.
 As long as no action in GET – it is suffice
 strict -- sends cookies when user is directly navigating within the same site - not sent when requess comes from other site, form from other domain
 Threrefore If site is vulnerable to XSS – then csrf from within same site will be possible with both strict and csrf protection !
+CSRF not possible with methods like delete, patch, put etc.. just post and get
+preflight request: sent for non simple content types, non simple headers, , to check whether server accepts cross orign requests -  by the browser

 ## Session Fixation:
 session identifier doesn’t change after successful login.
 Ex: cookie value.